ppatierno/formula1-telemetry-kafka/README.md

 # Formula 1 - Telemetry with Apache Kafka

-This project aims to use Apache Kafka in order to ingest Formula 1 telemetry data from the F1 2020 game (by CodeMasters) running on Microsoft Xbox.
+This project aims to use Apache Kafka in order to ingest Formula 1 telemetry data from the F1 202x game (by CodeMasters) running on Microsoft Xbox.
 It uses different products, projects and technologies:

-* **[F1 2020 game (by CodeMasters)](https://www.codemasters.com/game/f1-2020/)** for getting the telemetry data via UDP;
+* **[F1 202x games (by CodeMasters)](https://www.codemasters.com/category/f1-games/)** for getting the telemetry data via UDP;
 * **[Apache Camel](https://camel.apache.org/)** project for routing telemetry events from UDP to Apache Kafka and to InfluxDB;
 * **[Apache Kafka](https://kafka.apache.org/)** as the core project for ingesting the telemetry events on different topics;
 * **[Kubernetes](https://kubernetes.io/)** for deploying most of the components to run in the cloud;